fyrox-book/fyrox-book.github.io/src/fyrox/scene/prefab.md

 ## Hierarchical Prefabs

-Prefabs can have other prefab instances inside of it.
-This means that you can, for example, create a room populated with instances of other prefabs (bookshelves, chairs, tables, etc) and then use the room prefab to build a bigger scene.
+Prefabs can have other prefab instances inside it.
+This means that you can, for example, create a room populated with instances of other prefabs (bookshelves, chairs, tables, etc.) and then use the room prefab to build a bigger scene.
 The changes in the base prefabs will be reflected in their instances, regardless of how deep the hierarchy is.

+## Prefabs and Scripts

+Prefab entities can have script assigned, the engine will create respective instances when you'll instantiate a prefab in a scene.
+The main difference here, is in property inheritance - current version of the engine (0.27) does not support inheritance for properties in scripts.
+This means, that making hierarchical prefabs with scripts could be problematic, there is no way to create a basic prefab with scripts and change properties of scripts in derived prefabs while keeping the inheritance.